AkshayPanchivala/fast-ai-text-summary/README.md

 # 🧠 Fast AI Text Summary

-> Effortlessly summarize long blocks of text into concise and meaningful summaries using AI-powered keyword frequency analysis.
+**Fast AI Text Summary**is a lightweight and blazing-fast Node.js package that summarizes large blocks of text into concise, meaningful sentences using basic NLP and frequency-based extractive summarization.
+Ideal for chatbots, content previews, reports, and AI assistants.
+Easy to use and customizable.

 ---